lingzhou0/math412-fall2025/README.md

 Contact / help
 - Ask course questions on Ed discussion (Canvas).
 For direct email, use ling.zhou@duke.edu.

 This README is intentionally short.
-Tell me if you want a longer version, a student-facing one-page handout, or a LaTeX syllabus file.
+This repository is intended for Python-related course materials only (code, notebooks, and project implementations).
+Other items (slides, full syllabus, handouts) are posted on Canvas.

+If you'd like, I can create a `notebooks/` folder and move Python notebooks here, add a `projects/` folder, and include a `requirements.txt` for reproducibility.